-The reappointments proposed at the next Shareholders' Meeting are detailed in section 6.2.4 of the 2016 Registration Document.
+The reappointments proposed at the next Shareholders' Meeting are detailed in chapter 6, section 6.2.4 of the 2016 Registration Document.

-The biographies, skills and experience of all the members of the Board, as well as their appointment and expiration dates are provided in section 6.2.3 of this document.
+The biographies, skills and experience of all the members of the Board, as well as their appointment and expiration dates are provided in chapter 6, section 6.2.3 of the same document.